 Drum Dye – The application of dye/color by immersion in a large drum and tumbled.
 This process allows full penetration of the dye into the fiber of the hide.

 Embossed Leather – Hides or skins finished with designs pressed into the surface by engraved plates or rollers.
-Embossed designs may be an imitation of ostrich, crocodiles or floral patterns.
+Embossed designs may be an imitation of grain textures, ostrich, crocodiles or floral patterns.

-Finish – Usually defines the surface application on leather regarding the color or protection added.
+Finish – The surface application on leather regarding the pigment or topcoat protection added.
 It refers to all processes to leather after it has been tanned.

-Full Grain – Leather in which the original grain layer has not been altered.
+Full Grain – Leather in which the original grain layer has not been buffed or sanded.

 Hair on Hide – Leather that has been tanned and conditioned without removing the hair from the skin or hide.